 - Salt and pepper, to taste

-- 12-14 ounces baby bella mushrooms, sliced
+- 12-14 oz. baby bella mushrooms, or mushrooms of choice

 - 2 cups Arborio rice

-- 1/2 cup dry white wine
+- 1/2 cup white wine

-- 1 cup frozen peas
+- 1 cup sweet peas, fresh or frozen

-- 1 stick unsalted butter (1/2 cup)
+- 1/2 cup unsalted butter

-- Heat a large stock pot or dutch oven over medium heat.
-Add the olive oil.
-Once oil is heated, add onions and sauté for approximately 2 minutes.
+- Heat a large stockpot or dutch oven over medium heat and add the olive oil.
+Once the oil is hot, add onions and sauté for approximately 2 minutes.
 Add minced garlic and sauté for another minute.
-Add in a dash of red pepper flakes and season with salt and pepper.
-Add the mushrooms to stockpot and sauté for 4-6 minutes until browned and tender.
+Add in a dash of red pepper flakes (as desired) and season with salt and pepper to begin layering in the flavor.
+You will want to check the salt level throughout the cooking process (and remember that the parmesan will add more salt at the end, too).

-- Add rice to the stockpot and stir until coated with mushroom and onion mixture.
-Stir in the white wine and continue stirring until mostly absorbed, 1-2 minutes.
-Continue adding additional broth, approximately 1/2 cup at a time, stirring between each addition until the liquid is absorbed.
+- Add the mushrooms to the stockpot and sauté for 4-6 minutes until browned and tender.
+Then, add the rice to the stockpot and stir until coated with mushroom and onion mixture.
+Deglaze the pan with white wine and continue stirring until it is mostly absorbed; about 1-2 minutes.

-- After you have poured in approximately 3 1/2 cups of broth total, test for doneness – this will give you a baseline for how much more broth you need to add.
-I usually do around 4 cups total.
-You do not want the rice to be crunchy, and want to avoid it becoming mushy.
-Once you have reached al dente rice, add the peas and stir to combine.
+- To make the risotto, you will continue adding additional broth, approximately 1/2 cup at a time, stirring between each addition, until the liquid is absorbed.
+After you have poured in approximately 3 1/2 cups of broth total, test the rice for doneness.
+This will give you a baseline for how much more broth you need to add.
+I usually use around 4 cups total, however, you may need more.
+The goal is al dente rice, similar to pasta: do not want the rice to be crunchy and want to avoid it becoming mushy.
+Continue adding broth 1/2 cup at a time and testing the rice until it has reached the al dente point and has lost any "crunch".

-- Remove from heat.
-Stir in parmesan and butter until melted and incorporated.
+- Once you have al dente rice, add the peas and stir to combine.
+Remove from heat; stir in the parmesan and butter until melted and incorporated.
 Serve risotto and garnish with parsley and additional parmesan as desired.